practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 5. The server sends the response email.

-The remarkable thing is not this semi-mundane process, but that the objects involved knows virtually nothing about their collaborators, nor are they aware of their position in the sequence of events.
-Context-independence (*GOOS pg.
+The remarkable thing is not this semimundane process, but that the objects involved know virtually nothing about their collaborators and are unaware of their position in the sequence of events.
+Context-independence
+(*GOOS, pg.
 54*) is a powerful thing, because it allows each object to be reasoned about, tested, and developed in isolation.

-The implications of notification-based modeling extend far beyond context-independence, but it wouldn't be easy to summarize them in a few short sentences.
+The implications of notification-based modeling extend far beyond context independence, but it wouldn't be easy to summarize them in a few short sentences.
 Fortunately, this topic has been covered extensively in other Practicing Ruby articles, particularly in [Issue 4.11][pr-4.11] and [Issue 5.2][pr-5.2].
 Be sure to